 How to Upload Your WordPress Files

-To upload the WordPress files to your host, return to the folder on your computer where you unpacked the WordPress software that you downloaded.
+To upload the WordPress files to your host, return to the folder on your computer where you unpacked the WordPress software that you downloaded earlier.
 You’ll find all the files you need in a folder called /wordpress.

 Using your FTP client, connect to your web server and upload all these files to your hosting account into the root directory.

-If you don’t know what your root directory is, contact your hosting provider and ask, What is my root directory for my account?
+If you don’t know what your root directory is, contact your hosting provider and ask.
 Every hosting provider’s setup is different.
-The answer really depends on what type of setup your hosting provider has.
-When in doubt, ask!

 Here are a few things to keep in mind when you’re uploading your files:

 Upload the contents of the /wordpress folder to your web server — not the folder itself.
-Most FTP client software lets you select all the files and drag’n’ drop them to your web server.
+Most FTP client software lets you select all the files and drag and drop them to your web server.
 Other programs have you highlight the files and click a Transfer button.

 Choose the correct transfer mode.
 File transfers via FTP have two different forms: ASCII and binary.
 Most FTP clients are configured to autodetect the transfer mode.
 Understanding the difference as it pertains to this WordPress installation is important so that you can troubleshoot any problems you have later:

-Binary transfer mode is how images (such as .jpg, .gif, .bmp, and .png files) are transferred via FTP.
+Binary transfer mode is how images (.jpg, .gif, .bmp, and .png files) are transferred via FTP.